Dawn (spacecraft): Instruments

 A magnetometer and laser altimeter were considered for the mission, but were not ultimately flown.

 Specifications

 Dimensions

 With its solar array in the retracted launch position, the Dawn spacecraft is 2.36 m wide.
 With its solar arrays fully extended, Dawn is 19.7 m wide.
 The solar arrays have a total area of 36.4 m2.
-The main antenna is five feet (1.24 meters) in diameter.
+The main antenna is five feet (1.24 metres) in diameter.

 Propulsion system

 The Dawn spacecraft was propelled by three xenon ion thrusters derived from NSTAR technology used by the Deep Space 1 spacecraft, using one at a time.
 They have a specific impulse of 3,100 s and produce a thrust of 90 mN.
 The whole spacecraft, including the ion propulsion thrusters, was powered by a 10 kW (at 1 AU) triple-junction gallium arsenide photovoltaic solar array manufactured by Dutch Space.
 Dawn was allocated 247 kg of xenon for its Vesta approach, and carried another 112 kg to reach Ceres, out of a total capacity of 425 kg of on-board propellant.
 With the propellant it carried, Dawn was able to perform a velocity change of approximately 11 km/s over the course of its mission, far more than any previous spacecraft achieved with onboard propellant after separation from its launch rocket.
 However, the thrust was very gentle; it took four days at full throttle to accelerate Dawn from zero to 60 mph (96 km/h).

 Dawn is NASA's first purely exploratory mission to use ion propulsion engines.
 The spacecraft also has twelve 0.9 N hydrazine thrusters for attitude control (orientation), which were also used to assist in orbital insertion.

 The Dawn spacecraft was able to achieve a record-breaking level of propulsion from its ion engine.
 NASA noted three specific areas of excellence: